chrisant996/clink-flex-prompt/README.md

 - `"dot"` is a dot (requires Unicode).
 - `"updiagonal"` is a small slash from bottom left to top right (requires Unicode).
 - `"downdiagonal"` is a small slash from top left to bottom right (requires Unicode).
+- (See flexprompt.lua for the most up to date list.)
-- Custom separators can be provided as a string.
+- Custom separators can be provided as a table with two values, for the left and right separators.

 For the "rainbow" style:
 - Any of the **Heads** or **Tails** options may be used as separators (except not "blurred").